Cybermayne/cybersecurity-portfolio/Day in review.md

 - Research additional resources on computer hardware to deepen my knowledge.
 - Reflect on how the evolution of hardware technology impacts modern computing.
 - Prepare for upcoming coursework by staying engaged and proactive in my learning.

+# Day in Review - 2025-03-11

+## Overview
+Today’s session focused on **virtualization**, **binary concepts**, and hands-on practice with setting up virtual machines.
+We explored the role of hypervisors, learned about bits and bytes, and even practiced calculating numbers in binary.
+It was a highly technical and engaging day that deepened my understanding of foundational computing concepts.

+---

+## Key Topics Covered

+### 1. **Virtualization and Hypervisors**
+   - **Virtualization** allows multiple operating systems to run on a single physical machine.
+   - We discussed **hypervisors**, which are software layers that enable virtualization:
+     - **Type 1 Hypervisors**: Run directly on the hardware (e.g., VMware ESXi, Microsoft Hyper-V).
+     - **Type 2 Hypervisors**: Run on top of an existing operating system (e.g., VMware Workstation, Oracle VirtualBox).
+   - This distinction helped clarify how virtualization is implemented in different environments.

+### 2. **Setting Up a Virtual Machine**
+   - We practiced setting up a **virtual machine (VM)** using **VMware**.
+   - Steps included:
+     - Allocating resources (CPU, RAM, storage).
+     - Installing an operating system on the VM.
+   - This hands-on exercise was invaluable for understanding how virtualization works in practice.

+### 3. **Binary Basics**
+   - We covered the fundamentals of **binary**, the language of computers:
+     - **Bits**: The smallest unit of data (0 or 1).
+     - **Bytes**: A group of 8 bits, representing a single character or value.
+   - Understanding binary is essential for working with low-level computing concepts.

+### 4. **Binary Calculations**
+   - We practiced converting **decimal numbers to binary** and vice versa.
+   - For example:
+     - The decimal number **10** is **1010** in binary.
+     - The binary number **1101** is **13** in decimal.
+   - This exercise helped solidify my understanding of how binary represents data.

+---

+## Reflection
+Today’s session was a deep dive into **virtualization** and **binary**, two critical areas in computing.
+Learning about hypervisors and setting up a virtual machine gave me a practical understanding of how virtualization works and its importance in modern IT environments.
+The discussion on binary was equally enlightening, as it provided a foundation for understanding how computers process and store data.
+Practicing binary calculations was challenging but rewarding, and it highlighted the importance of precision in computing.
+Overall, today reinforced how interconnected and layered computing concepts are, and I’m excited to continue building on this knowledge.

+---

+## Next Steps
+- Experiment further with **VMware** to set up additional virtual machines and explore their configurations.
+- Practice more **binary calculations** to improve my fluency in converting between decimal and binary.
+- Research real-world applications of **Type 1 and Type 2 hypervisors** to understand their use cases better.
+- Review today’s material to ensure I fully grasp the concepts of virtualization and binary.